Skip to main content

 Worldwide, about 400,000 children and adolescents develop cancer each year.
 Only half of these children’s diseases are diagnosed.

-To further advance cures, we share our research worldwide through data-sharing and analysis resources.
-St. Jude is the only World Health Organization (WHO) collaborating Centre for Childhood Cancer and has partnered with WHO to create the Global Initiative for Childhood Cancer which aims to cure at least 60% (6 out of 10) of children with 6 of the most common cancers by 2030.
-St. Jude, WHO and other international partners are also developing the Global Platform for Access to Childhood Cancer Medicines to address the inconsistent availability of quality essential cancer medicines.
+St. Jude partnered with World Health Organization (WHO) to create the Global Initiative for Childhood Cancer which aims to cure at least 60% (6 out of 10) of children with 6 of the most common cancers by 2030.
+St. Jude, WHO and other international partners have also developed the Global Platform for Access to Childhood Cancer Medicines to address the inconsistent availability of quality essential cancer medicines.
+The platform’s first delivery of vital medicines began in February 2025.

 Learn more about the Global Initiative for Childhood Cancer >